hpe-dev-incubator/hpe-dev-portal/content/blog/why-is-redfish®-different-from-other-rest-apis-part-2.md

 In <a href="https://developer.hpe.com/blog/why-is-redfish-different-from-other-rest-apis-part-1" target="_blank">part 1</a> of this series, I presented the fundamentals of the Redfish® standard published by the Distributed Management Task Force (DMTF) consortium.
 This standard issued in 2015 aims to replace the aging Intelligent Platform Management Interface (<a href="https://www.intel.com/content/www/us/en/products/docs/servers/ipmi/ipmi-home.html" target="_blank">IPMI</a>) to manage the lower layers of the local server or remote servers using a modern REST-type API.
 The most representative fundamentals are the separation of the protocol from the data modeling, a <a href="https://developer.hpe.com/blog/getting-started-with-ilo-restful-api-redfish-api-conformance/" target="_blank">self-describing model</a> and OEM extensions.
 Here in part 2, you will find other unique properties contributing to the massive adoption of this "hypermedia API" by equipment manufacturers.

-## Actions
+## The Redfish concept of "Actions"

 Redfish resources support the GET request to retrieve their current state.
-Modifications or deletions can be performed to certain resources using POST, PUT, PATCH and DELETE requests.
-Until then, nothing exceptional in the world of REST APIs, except perhaps, that it is possible to retrieve the exhaustive list of possible requests on a given resource, by consulting the `Allow` header of GET request responses.
-Refer to the <a href="https://developer.hpe.com/blog/why-is-redfish-different-from-other-rest-apis-part-1" target="_blank">Allowed requests</a> paragraph in part 1.
+Modifications or deletions can be performed to certain resources using POST, PUT, PATCH and DELETE basic requests.
+Nothing exceptional in the world of REST APIs, except perhaps, that it is possible to retrieve the exhaustive list of possible requests on a given resource, by consulting the `Allow` header of GET request responses.
+Refer to the <a href="https://developer.hpe.com/blog/why-is-redfish-different-from-other-rest-apis-part-1" target="_blank">Allowed requests</a> paragraph in Part 1.

-However, other types of operations are difficult to model with classic HTTP requests.
-For example, it is impossible to "read" the server's power button to know its status!
-Asking for the "return to factory settings" of a storage controller may require additional parameters like the preservation (or not) of existing logical volumes.
+However, some operations are difficult to model with the above classic HTTP requests.
+For example, it is impossible to "read" the server's power button to know its status.
+An other example that cannot be addressed by classic HTTP requests is the "return to factory settings" of a sub-system like a storage controller.
+This operation requires additional parameters like the preservation (or not) of existing logical volumes.

 To address these cases and others, Redfish offers the concept of **Actions**.
 These are special POST requests including the operation(s) to be performed and an empty body or a body with parameters.
 The POST endpoint as well as the parameters and their possible values are described in an `Actions{}` object contained in the response to a GET.
 Figure 1 shows the retrieval of the list of possible actions on the `ComputerSystem` subsystem of a given server, as well as their description.
 In this specific case, it is possible to perform a single action (`#ComputerSystem.Reset`) with a parameter (`ResetType`) which can take several values.